jainayu/Data-Structures/Trees/readme.md

 **Traversing the tree**

-There are mainly three types of tree traversals.
+*There are mainly three types of tree traversals.*

-- Pre-order traversal

-  In this traversal technique the traversal order is root-left-right i.e.
+- Pre-order traversal: In this traversal technique the traversal order is root-left-right i.e.
     - Process data of root node
     - First, traverse left subtree completely
     - Then, traverse right subtree

-- Post-order traversal

-  In this traversal technique the traversal order is left-right-root.
+- Post-order traversal: In this traversal technique the traversal order is left-right-root.
     - Process data of left subtree
     - First, traverse right subtree
     - Then, traverse root node

+- In-order traversal: In in-order traversal, do the following:
+    - First process left subtree (before processing root node)
+    - Then, process current root node
+    - Process right subtree